Administrative Procedure 321: Fundraising - Students

 • Restrictions related to conflict of interest and procurement policies.

-In order to ensure that the planning of capital projects supported by school generated funds will comply with the above requirements, the school should consult with the Finance Department regarding the appropriateness of the fundraising initiative and the Facilities Department regarding the appropriateness of the capital project and its impact to the school building/property.
+In order to ensure that the planning of capital projects supported by school generated funds will comply with the above requirements, the school should consult with Financial Services regarding the appropriateness of the fundraising initiative, the Facilities Department regarding the appropriateness of the capital project and its impact to the school building/property, and the Senior Business Official to ensure compliance.

-4.2 Capital projects supported by fundraising processed cannot:
+4.2 Capital projects supported by fundraising processes cannot:

 • Result in a significant increase in school or board operating or capital costs.